smr-monitoring/MRNE395-2025FA/docs/02-schedule.md

 # Schedule {-}

 The table below is a comprehensive guide to the semester.
 The `topics and materials` column has links to learning objectives, a lesson plan, and materials used in each class.
 The `homework` column outlines the homework schedule.
-Homework assignments should be viewed and submitted in Google Classroom.
+Homework assignments should be viewed and submitted in Google Classroom
 <table class="table table-hover table-condensed" style="font-size: 12px; margin-left: auto; margin-right: auto;">
  <thead>
   <tr>